tino-sibanda/tino-sibanda/README.md

-## Business Intelligence, Machine Learning, and Data Science
+## Business Intelligence and Data Science